OpenNews/srccon/logistics.md

 Portland's [MAX Light Rail system](https://trimet.org/max/) is an easy way to get around the city.
 You can take the Red Line from the airport to the Oak/SW 1st Ave station for $2.50.
 That will drop you off about 4 blocks from the conference hotel.

 ## Meals at SRCCON
 We want you to be happy and well-fed at SRCCON, so we're providing breakfast and lunch on both days, as well as a delicious dinner Thursday night.
-We'll also have tea, coffee, and snacks—healthy and sugary—throughout the day, so stick around and enjoy the company of your fellow attendees.
+We'll also have tea, coffee, and snacks—both healthy and sugary—throughout the day, so stick around and enjoy the company of your fellow attendees.

 ## Thursday Night at SRCCON
 Thursday night, join us for SRCCON's evening fun: we'll be hosting games, lightning talks, and other activities.
 There will be local beverages and snacks, and much more.
 [Learn more and sign up now](https://public.etherpad-mozilla.org/p/SRCCON2016).